 The Pomona wireless network provides the best performance and access to Pomona network resources.

 Pomona was created to duplicate the wired network infrastructure not provided by the other wireless networks.
-Those who connect to Pomona wireless have the same access they would have if the connected to an ethernet (wired) port.
+Those who connect to Pomona wireless have the same access they would have if they connected to an ethernet (wired) port.

 The Pomona wireless network is only available to Pomona College faculty, staff and students.
-All wireless devices needed to be registered in order to use the Pomona wireless network.
+All wireless devices need to be registered in order to use the Pomona wireless network.
 To register, connect to Pomona wireless and open a web browser.
 The browser will be automatically re-directed to the registration page.

 Please click here for more information on the benefits of using Pomona wireless over other campus wireless networks.

 The Pomona-Guest wireless network should be used by guests of Pomona College (alumni, speakers, parents, vendors, auditors, etc.) that need quick and short term access to the Internet.